Announcement: New Prayer Books Available

 Think about those who are deprived of meals and organize the next form of sharing.

-Think about what we lack as much as bread: how much do we care for those who are dear to us, do they know that they matter to us?
+Think about what we lack as much as bread: how much do we care for those we love, do they know they matter to us?

 Nourish our hearts by listening to the Word of God.